 8 years of development and improvement; and it sounds better than I dreamed.
+Dick Burwen

-21 fixed outputs from AUDIO SPLENDOR
+BIG BOBCAT 21 fixed outputs from AUDIO SPLENDOR for 2-channel stereo.

 WIDE RANGE, FINE CONTROL